vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 |---|---|---|---|---|---|
 |`Integer` or `Double` | `String` | `Boolean` | `List<T>` | `Map<String, T>` | `null` or `Void` |

 `send(String event)` and `send(String event, Object data)` sends an event with or without data, respectively.
 Unlike when receiving event, when sending event you can use any type of data and it will be internally stringified by Jackson.
 However, don't rely on detail features of Jackson too much, e.g. use of annotations.
-There is no restriction on event name but to avoid confusion don't use `connecting`, `waiting`, `open` and `close`, which are reserved event in React JavaScript Client.
+There is no restriction on event name but to avoid confusion don't use `connecting`, `waiting`, `open` and `close`, which are reserved event in Vibe JavaScript Client.

 The client sends events and the server echoes back to the client.